olwend/jvm-cucumber/Documentation.md

 ---
 ## Summary:

-Many modern systems use APIs to interact with a source database or application and port data into a frontend application, which powers business processes needs to meet the demands of clients.
+Many modern systems use APIs to interact with a source database or application and port data into a frontend application, which powers business process needs to meet the demands of clients.
 API testing is an important aspect of the overall testing suite.

 This template will introduce you to API testing with Java, Cucumber and Maven.
 It will also teach you how to write a suite of tests in Java for an API.
-In my example I have used the Jira API, GitHub Api and another open source hosted REST populated API called Reqres.
+In my example I have used the open source hosted REST populated API called 'Reqres'.

 ---
 ## Outcomes:

-- Understand how to create a project using Java/Maven
+- Understand the structure of a Java Maven project
-- Understand how to mock a datastore for tests
-- Understand how to test APIs with Http requests
+- Understand how to test APIs with Http requests & responses
-- Understand how to format JSON
+- Understand how to format and parse JSON
 - Understand how to write API tests in Java and Cucumber

 ---
 ## Pre-requisites

 Knowledge of basic Java programming
-Knowledge of APIs and Http methods  _(add quick summary to slides to give REST,endpoints etc)_
+Knowledge of APIs and Http methods  _(add quick summary to slides to give REST,endpoints etc??)_

 ---
 ## Support:

 If you have any questions about the topics in this pathway or need a helping hand with a concept or completing the validation task, reach out to:

-#guild-testing on Slack
+_*Playground email*_

 ---
-## Setting up your own project
+## Framework Setup

 To start creating a Maven project we'll be using Intellij, Java, Maven and Cucumber.